christytan/OCI-GoldenGate/workshops/atp-d/README.md

 Last Updated:<br>June 13, 2019
 </td>
 <td class="td-banner">
-# Getting Started with Autonomous Transaction Processing Dedicated
+# Working with Autonomous Transaction Processing - Dedicated
 </td></tr><table>

-This workshop walks you through how to create private data center in Oracle Cloud Infrastructure and provision Exadata Infrastructure for Autobnomious database and create your first Container and Pluggable database.
-This workshop also talks about how to connect your database to applications that are written in various languages like, Python, Java and Node.js.
-You will also learn how to use Oracle Command Line Interface to manage you database.
+These workshop labs provide step-by-step directions to setting up and using your dedicated Autonomous database platform in the Oracle Cloud Infrastructure.

+Lab 100 deals with setting up the network, users and groups and requires administrator privileges on your OCI account

+Labs 200 & 300 are geared towards the fleet administrator role responsible for deploying the autonomous exadata infrastructure and container databases

+Labs 300 - 1000 are intended for a regular database user, DBA or developer who simply want to spin up an autonomous database in one of the pre-provisioned containers and start building applications

 ## Goals for this workshop
 - Learn how to prepare your private data center in the Oracle Cloud Infrastructure